A Gift from Earth: Plot summary

-Meanwhile, Matthew Keller, an ordinary miner, gets casually invited to a party and is drawn into a conversation about psi powers.
+Meanwhile, Matthew Keller, an ordinary miner, is invited to a party and drawn into a conversation about psi powers.
 Matt strikes up a flirtatious conversation with Polly, but she suddenly loses interest.
-Angered, Matt hooks up with a woman named Laney and is in the middle of having sex with her (his first time) when Implementation agents raid the house, which turns out to be full of Sons of Earth members.
-Matt manages to escape in a stolen car.
+Angered, Matt hooks up with a woman named Laney and is having sex with her (his first time) when Implementation agents raid the house, which turns out to be full of Sons of Earth members.
+Matt escapes in a stolen car.
 The Implementation chase him to the edge of the Plateau, where he dives into the poisonous gas.
-Implementation leaves him for dead, but he manages to survive and resurface.
+Implementation leaves him for dead, but he survives and resurfaces.

-Feeling guilty, he makes an attempt to enter the Hospital where the captured Sons of Earth have been taken and rescue Laney.
-He has several strange encounters with the Implementation where they suddenly fail to be able to see him.
-He makes his way to the Vivarium, where those of the Sons of Earth who are still living are being kept, and sets them free.
-He, along with two of the leaders and Laney, steal another car and flee to the home of Millard Parlette, a prominent political figure and direct descendant of the captain of the original colony vessel.
+Feeling guilty, he tries to enter the Hospital where the captured Sons of Earth have been taken and rescue Laney.
+He has several strange encounters with Implementation where they suddenly fail to be able to see him.
+He makes his way to the Vivarium, where the Sons of Earth who are still living are being kept, and sets them free.
+He, along with two of the leaders and Laney, steal a car and flees to the home of Millard Parlette, a prominent political figure and direct descendant of the captain of the original colony vessel.

-Matt explains to them how he rescued them and they conclude that he has a psionic power: the ability to influence the optic nerves of anyone whose attention is focused on him.
+Matt explains how he rescued them and they conclude that he has a psionic power: the ability to influence the optic nerves of anyone whose attention is focused on him.
 When he is excited or frightened, people focused on him are compelled to contract the pupils of their eyes, and thereby lose that focus to the point of short-term memory loss – even if he has just threatened them with a weapon.

 When Millard Parlette returns home, he allows himself to be captured by Matt with little difficulty.
 However, the others overreact upon seeing him enter the house and knock him out with a stun gun.
 Matt and Laney leave to go back to the hospital.
 Matt intends to rescue Polly, having realized that her rejection of him was an outcome of his nervousness and psionic power.
 Laney intends to rescue the rest of the Sons of Earth who were recaptured.